RARM/opengl4-u-course/02-vect-matr-unif/README.md

 To demonstrate how uniform variables work, there is one variable that now takes care of transforming the vertices translating them through the X axis.
 Find the most relevant edits below.

+Note also that translating object using uniform variables is no the best way to do so.
+The purpose of this code is just to demonstrate the use of uniform variables in OpenGL.

 ```c
 // 02-1-moving.c
 GLuint uniformXMove;